chriss3008/Food-Delivery-Site/README.md

 ##  🕵About

-This project is an elaborate Food Delivery site (mobile first).
+This project is an elaborate Food Delivery site (mobile only).
 It has many real-life functionalities, like signup/login, authentication and authorization, filters, and search, etc. It uses an educational [**API**](https://documenter.getpostman.com/view/7549981/SWTEdGtT) (in portuguese).

 ---